 But as simple as they sound, setting goals – especially ones that center around your writing plan – can seem like a daunting task.
 It can be overwhelming to know where to even begin.

-Start by acknowledging your power.
+If you want to learn how to write goals for your writing process, start by acknowledging your power.
 Sing it loud and sing it proud, my friend, because you do have the power!

 You are very capable of setting and achieving your writing goals when it comes to writing a book.
 Be prepared to celebrate your small wins along the way.